 A heat pump does not actually make heat, it simply moves heat through manipulation of the refrigeration process, as refrigerants can be super-heated or super-cooled.
 You may ask how it can move heat on a cold day.
 There is always some heat in ambient air (the normal outside air around us.)
 Let’s consider a freezer that is 20 degrees.
 If we continue to run the refrigeration equipment, we can remove more heat from the freezer until the temperature is further reduced, even down to well below zero.
 A central air-to-air heat pump outside your home can remove heat from the ambient air and apply that heat to your home.
 An advantage of this process is more efficient heating.
 A 300 percent efficient heat pump produces 10,239 BTUs for 1 kWh of electricity (three times the amount of heat compared to electric radiant heat.)
 Another advantage is that by reversing the refrigerant cycle, the same unit can remove heat from your home and move it to the ambient air (air conditioning.)

-The ground-source heat pump never loses its full efficiency because the ground water loop temperature always stays the same.
-Some manufactures claim newer models are achieving efficiencies of up to 500 percent.
+The ground-source heat pump never loses its full efficiency because the groundwater loop temperature always stays the same.
+Some manufacturers claim newer models are achieving efficiencies of up to 500 percent.
 That equates to 17,065 BTUs for just one kWh of electricity.
-This heating option, when compared to others, offers a tremendous savings.
+This heating option, when compared to others, offers tremendous savings.

 The ground-source heat pump is not for everyone.
 Your home must be properly constructed and insulated to ensure that this option will work for you.
 Ground-source heat pumps are also very expensive to install, often costing $20,000 or more.
 Any serious consideration of a ground-source heat pump should weigh your investment against your expected payback in operational savings.
 When looking for heating alternatives, comparing electric heating options to traditional fossil fuel systems is a good idea.

-Listed below are some local heat pump installers in our area.
+Click here for a list of some local heat pump installers in our area.
 We hope that this information is helpful in your search for the heating system that is right for you.
-If you would like additional information about heat pumps please call your member services department at the 1-800-326-9799 or 570-265-2167.
+If you would like additional information about heat pumps please call your member services department at 1-800-326-9799 or 570-265-2167.

 Electric thermal storage is a type of electric heating system that uses lower-cost off-peak electricity to heat ceramic bricks in an insulated cabinet.
 The units release their heat as needed, even during the on-peak, higher cost timeframes.
 ETS is clean, safe, dependable, and quiet.
 ETS systems can also be retrofitted to existing hydronic systems and forced air ducted systems.